 6. Gather Information on Medical and Other Expenses

 A doctor will be able to provide information on the likely costs of continuing care for your injury.
 This should also include a prognosis for how long you will miss work as a result.

 7. Make Sure Your Workers' Compensation Claim is Complete

 Your written record of the accident serves as the backbone of your claim.
 There may be other documents to submit, so check with the local Division of Workers’ Compensation.
 You may be contacted by your employer’s insurer, which will request a release of medical information.

 8. Contact Workers’ Compensation Attorneys in San Diego

 If there is enough time, you should consider contacting an attorney, like Gerald Brody & Associates, before you formally submit your compensation claim.
 This helps ensure your claim is more likely to succeed the first time.

-9. Prepare for the Possibility of an Appeal
+9. Prepare for the Possibility of a Workers' Compensation Appeal

 In most cases, you have the right to make an appeal if your initial workers' compensation claim is denied.
 If you have not yet spoken to an attorney at this stage, doing so is absolutely essential.